kostas156/UniversityProjects/Software_Engineering/README.md

 ![Earthquake number 2](https://github.com/kostas156/UniversityProjects/blob/main/Software_Engineering/earthquake_with_id_2.png)

 I have added the whole project but my work is inside the file frontend.py and all the files of the templates folder.

+All the HTML, CSS was written by hand.
+(No template was used)